This is the most comprehensive guide to pain and suffering settlements online.

 The most important thing is to hire an attorney who is competent to handle your case.

-Get a lawyer with at least 14 years experience primarily handling personal injury cases.
+Get a lawyer with at least 16 years experience primarily handling personal injury cases.
 Hire an attorney who is part of your state’s justice association.

 If a Court Gives You Money for Future Medical Bills, Do They Have to Give You Money for Pain and Suffering?

 No. In Allstate Ins.
 Co. v.
 Manasse, 707 So.2d 1110 (Fla.1998), Myrda Manasse was injured in an automobile accident with an uninsured driver.
 She sued Allstate Insurance Company, her uninsured motorist insurer, for compensation.

 The jury found that Manasse suffered a permanent injury.
 They awarded her $10,000 over a forty-year period for future medical expenses, $2,000 for past pain and suffering, and zero for future pain and suffering.

 The court said that it was OK that the jury didn’t award money for pain and suffering, even though they awarded money for future medical bills.